bugfest/tor-controller/README.md

         memory: 128Mi
 ```

 Using with nginx-ingress
 ------------------------

+**WARNING**: This example exposes the service to both clearnet (Internet) and Tor

 tor-controller on its own simply directs TCP traffic to a backend service.
-If you want to serve HTTP stuff, you'll probably want to pair it with
+If you want to serve HTTP stuff, you may want to pair it with
 nginx-ingress or some other ingress controller.

 To do this, first install nginx-ingress normally.
 Then point an onion service